We think this movie stands out for:

 What parents need to know

-Parents need to know that a shortened version of this Japanese film came out stateside in the 1980s, but this is a review of the full 117-minute film readily available on DVD.
-The themes of protecting the environment, living peacefully, and respecting all creatures are very strong here and the heroine, Nausicaa, is extremely admirable.
-She faces a lot of danger, however, in the form of intense air ship battles with explosions, her people taken as hostages, and her father shot and killed.
+Parents need to know that a shortened version of Nausicaa of the Valley of the Wind came out in the United States in the 1980s, but this is review is for the full 117-minute film.
+Themes of protecting the environment, living peacefully, and respecting all creatures are very strong here, and the heroine, Nausicaa, is extremely admirable.
+But she faces a lot of danger in the form of intense airship battles with explosions, her people taken as hostages, and her is father shot and killed.
 Nausicaa is also injured by gunfire protecting animals from harm.